PriyanshuLathi/Cancer-Diagnosis-Prediction-KNN-Model/README.md

 ## Data Normalization

-Features were normalized to bring them into a similar range, improving the performance and convergence of the KNN model.
+Features were normalized to bring them into a similar range, improving the performance and convergence of the models.

-## Class Distribution

-- Malignant (M): Represents cancerous tumors.
-- Benign (B): Represents non-cancerous tumors.

 ## Methodology

-The following steps were followed to build and evaluate the model:
+The following steps were followed to build and evaluate the models:

-1. **Data Loading and Preprocessing**: The dataset was loaded using Pandas.
+1. **Data Loading and Preprocessing:** The dataset was loaded using Pandas.
 Basic preprocessing steps like handling missing values, encoding categorical variables, and feature scaling were applied where necessary.

-2. **Feature Selection**: Relevant features that significantly influence house prices were selected.
-Feature importance analysis and correlation heatmaps were used to guide the selection.
+2. **Feature Selection:** Relevant features that significantly influence tumor classification were selected using feature importance analysis and correlation heatmaps.

-3. **Model Training**: The KNN model was trained using the Scikit-learn library.
-The data was split into training and testing sets to ensure unbiased evaluation.

-These metrics indicate a near-perfect model performance, with the R² score of 0.9177 demonstrating that the model explains all the variance in the target variable.
+3. **Model Training and Evaluation:**
+    - **KNN Model:** The KNN algorithm was used to classify tumors based on their nearest neighbors in the feature space.
+    - **SVM Model:** SVM was implemented to find the optimal hyperplane that separates malignant and benign tumors.
+    - **Decision Tree Model:** This model used a tree-like structure to split the data into classes based on feature values.

-## Accuracy and Model Performance
+## Model Performance

-The KNN model achieves an **accuracy of 95%**.
-This means the model perfectly predicts house prices based on the given features.
+- **KNN Model:**
+    - **Accuracy:** 95%
+- **SVM Model:**
+    - **Accuracy** 92%
+- **Decision Tree Model:**
+    - **Accuracy:** 95%

 ## Further Scope

-While the current KNN model achieves high accuracy in predicting tumor malignancy, there are several areas for potential improvement and further exploration:
+While the current models achieve high accuracy in predicting tumor malignancy, there are several areas for potential improvement:

-- **Feature Engineering**: Additional derived features or transformations could be explored to capture more complex patterns in the data, enhancing the model's performance.
+- **Feature Engineering:** Additional derived features or transformations could be explored to capture more complex patterns.
-- **Model Generalization**: Testing the model on different datasets or new data can help evaluate its robustness and ability to generalize to unseen cases.
+- **Model Generalization:** Testing on different datasets or new data can evaluate robustness and generalization.
-- **Advanced Models**: Experimenting with more sophisticated algorithms like Support Vector Machines (SVM), Random Forests, or Neural Networks may capture non-linear relationships better and improve accuracy.
+- **Advanced Models:** Experimenting with algorithms like Random Forests or Neural Networks may improve accuracy.
-- **Hyperparameter Optimization**: Fine-tuning hyperparameters using techniques such as Grid Search or Random Search can further enhance model performance.
+- **Hyperparameter Optimization:** Techniques like Grid Search or Random Search can fine-tune model performance.
-- **Real-World Applications**: Deploying the model as a web app or integrating it into a clinical decision-support tool can demonstrate its practicality and provide valuable real-time predictions for healthcare professionals.
+- **Real-World Applications:** Deploying the model as a web app or clinical decision-support tool can provide valuable real-time predictions.

 ## Dependencies